 “Time is the friend of the wonderful business, the enemy of the mediocre.” – Warren Buffett

-High returns on capital create value and are often indicative of an economic moat.
-I prefer to invest in companies that generate high (10-20%+) and stable returns on invested capital.
+High returns on capital create value and often indicate an economic moat exists.
+We prefer to invest in companies that generate high (10-20%+) and stable returns on invested capital.